IN HOT SPRINGS

 Periodontal Disease Prevention

 Diligent at-home oral hygiene habits are crucial to keeping gum disease under control and preventing the disease from worsening.
 You must brush and floss every day as you are healing from gum disease, and you may need to use a special mouthrinse or medications as prescribed.
-Dr. Porter and our team will give you recommendations and resources to help you keep your teeth and gums as clean as possible.
+Drs.
+Porter and Warren, and our team will give you recommendations and resources to help you keep your teeth and gums as clean as possible.
 We may also suggest that you plan dental visits more often than the average person so we can help stay on top of your periodontal health.